 The SEC allows Martin Marietta to incorporate information into this prospectus/offer to exchange "by reference," which means that Martin Marietta can disclose important information to you by referring you to another document filed separately with the SEC.
-The information incorporated by reference is deemed to be part of this prospectus/offer to exchange, except for any information superseded by information contained directly in this prospectus/offer to exchange.
-This prospectus/offer to exchange incorporates by reference the documents set forth below that Martin Marietta and Vulcan have previously filed with the SEC.
+The information incorporated by reference is deemed to be part of this prospectus/offer to exchange, except for any information superseded by information about Martin Marietta and Vulcan have previously filed with the SEC.
 These documents contain important information about Martin Marietta and Vulcan and their financial condition, business and results.